-The tour starts at 5:00PM on Tuesday, April 5, 2022 in Malaga, and your flight should arrive no later than 3:00PM.
-You'll probably depart North America on Monday, April 4, 2022.
-We have arranged for private airport transfers on arrival, and you will be met by a chauffeur on your arrival in Malaga.
+The tour starts at 6:00PM on Saturday, March 30, 2024 in Malaga, and your flight should arrive no later than 4:00PM, so you'll probably depart North America on Friday, March 29, 2024.
+We will arrange for your private airport transfer on arrival, and you will be met by a chauffeur on your arrival in Malaga.
 If you are prone to jet lag or travel fatigue, we recommend arriving one day early.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.